Women in the music industry: Breaking the gender gap

 According to the latest report by the USC Annenberg School for Communication and Journalism, titled ‘Inclusion in the Recording Studio?’, women are “still missing in the music industry”.

-The study, funded by Spotify, investigates the gender and ethnicity of music industry professionals in charge of creating some of the most popular songs making the Hot 100 Year-End Billboard charts, from 2012 to 2019.
+The study, funded by Spotify, investigates the gender and ethnicity of music industry professionals in charge of creating some of the most popular songs making the Hot 100 Year-End Billboard charts.

-In 2017, the proportion of female artists on Billboard’s charts hit rock bottom with just a 16.8%.
-Last year, the percentage increased a bit to 22.5% after two critical years.
+In 2017, the proportion of female artists on Billboard’s charts hit rock bottom at just 16.8%.
+In 2020, the percentage increased slightly to 22.5% after two critical years.

 Gender inequality has also been extended to what’s off the stages.
 Female producers and songwriters are constantly facing barriers when it comes to being equally recognized and represented as men in the music sector.